ahwayakchih/conditionalizer/README.markdown

 ## Changelog

 - **1.1** Allow using expression to prevent entry from being saved.
+Publish filtering expressions can now use {XPath}.
+Field now stores "yes" or "no" (when publish filter returns false) value.
 - **1.0** Initial release.